It’s all about your sleeping position…

-What does your sleep position say about you?
+What does the position you sleep in say about you?
 What are the positives and negatives of each position and how can you improve your sleep and posture?
-Read on for some hints and tips…
+Read on for some hints and tips!

 Sleeping on your side is actually encouraged for those suffering from back or hip pain or for pregnant women, since pain won’t intensify in this position.

 The downside?
 It can contribute to skin ageing due to gravity, resulting in facial wrinkles and sagging breasts.
 This position may also cause shoulder pain and pain in the waist area so, in these cases, it’s best to avoid this position.

 By making simple changes to your sleeping position, you can take the strain off your back.
 If you do sleep on your side, draw your legs up slightly toward your chest and put a pillow between your legs.
 Use a full-length body pillow if you prefer.

 Other side positions

 The foetal position: A study of sleep positions showed that 41% of people sleep in this curled-up position, with women being twice as likely to adopt it.
 People who sleep in this way are said to have a tough exterior while still being sensitive, may appear shy but warm up quickly.

 Log position: If you sleep on your side with both arms down, you are a social, easy-going person who’s trusting to the point of being gullible.
 A study showed 15% of people sleep like a log.

 Yearner position: A side-lying position with both arms stretched out in front of the body, 13% of participants in the study sleep like this.
 Yearners are noted to be open-minded and cynical, suspicious and stubborn.